greenelab/connectivity-search-manuscript/manuscript.md

 To improve the accuracy of DWPC _p_-values, we use fit a [gamma-hurdle distribution] to the null DWPCs.
 In rare cases, there are insufficient nonzero null DWPCs to fit the gamma portion of the null distribution.
-In these cases, we fallback to an emprical calculation as described in [Empirical DWPC p-values].
+In these cases, we fallback to an empirical calculation as described in [Empirical DWPC p-values].

 ### Enriched metapaths